-- What do you think was the motivation for king Nebuchadnezzar to build the image of gold? - What do you think was the motivation for people to worship the image? - Do you think worshipping the image was a spiritual act or an act of loyalty to the king? - How do you think the exiled Jews who did worship the image justified their actions? - How do you think Shadrach, Meshach and Abednego were caught out?
+- What do you think was the motivation for king Nebuchadnezzar to build the image of gold? - What do you think was the motivation for people to worship the image? - Do you think worshipping the image was a spiritual act or an act of loyalty to the king? - How do you think exiled Jews who worshipped the image could have justified their actions? - How do you think Shadrach, Meshach and Abednego were caught out?